jjrom/mapshup-take5/README.md

 Build take5
 -----------

-The first time, peform a complete build
+The first time, you need to peform a complete build

         ./build.sh -a -t $TARGET

-Once mapshup is cloned and compiled, perform a partial build each time you change a file from the src directory.
+Once mapshup is cloned and compiled, you need to perform a partial build each time you change a file from the src directory.

         ./build.sh -t $TARGET